neul-labs/gity/docs/fsmonitor.md

 If the watched repository directory is deleted or moved:
 - The watcher will error and stop
 - Subsequent commands will fail with "repo not found"
-- Run `gitz unregister` to clean up
+- Run `gity unregister` to clean up

 ### Linux inotify Watch Limits